Ivanclj/msia423-final-project/README.md

 │   ├── train_model.py                <- Script for training a machine learning model.
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance.
+│   ├── models.py                     <- Creates the data model for the database connected to the Flask app.
 │   ├── README.md                     <- Documentation for midproject check instructions.
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)